ProjectLibertyLabs/pseudo-board-as-the-gold-standard-for-process/README.md

-# 🚀 Pseudo-Board: Your Gold Standard for Process Bliss! 🚀
+# 🚀 Pseudo-Board: Your Gold Standard for Bliss! 🚀

 🚨 **Disclaimer**: Aimed to be the zenith of standards, this is your canvas to paint, modify, and personalize to match the vibrant palette of your team's dynamics! 🚨